danthemano/Binary-Search-Tree/README.md

 # Binary-Search-Tree
-Implementation of a Binary Search Tree with a functions to remove and add a node, as well as code to test the program.
+Implementation of a Binary Search Tree with functions to remove and add nodes, as well as code to test the program.